korovod/kenotron/docs/3d_parallelism.md

 + Step 1: Save a checkpoint
 + Step 2: Exit training gracefully

-Q: Why does brrr have the custom initialization context manager instead of just using module.to() to move models to the target device?
+Q: Why does Nanotron have the custom initialization context manager instead of just using module.to() to move models to the target device?

 A: module.to() moves existing tensors to a new device.
-BRRR's custom initialization context manager initializes tensors directly on the target device to begin with.
+Nanotron's custom initialization context manager initializes tensors directly on the target device to begin with.
 For example, if we want mixed precision on GPU from the start, the context manager will initialize weights in fp16 on the GPU, instead of initializing in fp32 on CPU then moving.

 Q: In FP16 training, how does nanotron updates in the accumulated FP32 gradients when each parameter has an FP16 gradient?
 (4 steps)